elastic/kibana/x-pack/plugins/apm/dev_docs/apm_queries.md

 #### Aggregated (metric) document:

-A collection of 2 transactions with a combined latency of 5ms
+A pre-aggregated document with 2 transactions with a combined latency of 5ms

 ```json
 {